Donald Trump Mental Health ‘Deteriorating,’ Says Psychiatrist

 Donald Trump’s mental instability, Lee claims, has become dangerous in the context of geopolitics.
 On the foreign policy front, Trump is escalating tensions with Iran, Russia, and Venezuela, Lee observed.

 The president backed a coup in Venezuela, withdrew from a landmark nuclear arms treaty with Russia, and signaled aggressive posture toward Iran.
-Furthermore, according to Lee, Trump’s denial of climate change, and the decision to send troops to the U.S.-Mexico border are also proof of his mental instability.
+Furthermore, according to Lee, Trump’s denial of climate change and the decision to send troops to the U.S.-Mexico border are also proof of his mental instability.

 Donald Trump is going through a real mental health crisis, according to the psychiatrist.